sjltaylor/respond/middleware/Middleware.md

 	next NextFunc) error {

 	/*
-		parameter 'next' is used to call the next function in the middleware chain.
+		parameter 'next' is used to indicate that the request should be passed onto the next middleware.

 		NextFunc takes a response writer as a parameter which allows middlewares to wrap the response writer before passing it on.